Acupuncture has been practiced for thousands of years.

-On your first visit, we will discuss your health history with you in an area separate from the treatment rooms.
+At your New Patient Visit, we will discuss your health history with you in an area separate from the treatment rooms.
 For follow-up visits we will rely less on dialogue and more on channel and pulse diagnosis as well as physical evaluation.
 We will talk to you in a low whisper in the treatment room and then apply the needles.
 Most of the other clients in the treatment room will be fast asleep.

 How long does a visit take?

-Your first visit includes a treatment as well as a discussion about your health history and condition.
+Your New Patient Visit includes a treatment as well as a discussion about your health history and condition.
 Usually, it takes just more than an hour.
 Return visits focus on treatment and usually take 45 minutes to an hour.

 Orthopedic vs Regular: is one better than the other?